A Story From: Saudi Arabia

 For Ages: 8 to 10yrs.

-The Three Princes: Short Story for Kids
+The Three Princes ~ Short Stories for Kids in English

 LONG AGO on the Arabian Peninsula, when cities flourished along the major trade routes that stretched across the desert to transport spices, almonds and dates, there ruled in one of those cities a king whose daughter had come of marriageable age.
 Three princes of nearby cities came to court her.
 But the princess looked at them with alarm.
 One prince was bossy, the second prince was unclean in his habits, and the third suitor was vain.